 Terra Neukam, (BFA '11)

-Current position: Development Officer, University of Michigan Health System - Cardiovascular Center
+Current position: Assistant Director of Development, University of Michigan Health System

 Intern for the Cardiovascular Center, D-SIP '11.
 In addition to creating a catalog of the many funding opportunities at the Cardiovascular Center, Terra planned a community awareness event for the Bo Schembechler Heart of a Champion Research Fund.

-Layne Scherer, (AB '08, MPP Candidate, University of Michigan Gerald R. Ford School of Public Policy)
+Layne Scherer, (AB '08, MPP '14, University of Michigan Gerald R. Ford School of Public Policy)

 Intern for the Taubman College of Architecture and Urban Planning, (D-SIP '07).
 Layne identified major gift prospects and donors for the College and developed recommendations on how to cultivate and solicit them.

 "The D-SIP program gave me a strong sense of the core principles of philanthropy and helped me understand the basics about each branch of the development profession.
 It has been a strong foundation for building my career." —Layne Scherer

 Current position: Supply Chain Analyst, W.W.
 Grainger

 Intern for the College of Engineering, (D-SIP '10).
 Rachel helped create an international development program.
 She analyzed and researched the College's international database of graduates to determine: priority countries in which to focus outreach and priority graduates based on financial capacity.